rust-project-primer/book/src/ecosystem/errors.md

 ## Thiserror

-The [thiserror](https://docs.rs/thiserror/latest/thiserror/) crate is a popular crate for defining custom errors.
+The [thiserror](https://docs.rs/thiserror/latest/thiserror/) crate is a popular crate for defining custom structured errors.
 It helps you to implement the `Error` trait for your custom error types.

+Imagine you have an application that uses an SQLite database to store data and properties.
+Every query to the database returns some custom error type of the database library.
+However, you want consumers of your crate to be able to differentiate between different error cases.

 For example:

 ```rust
 #[derive(thiserror::Error, Debug)]